 Fermenting Revolution.
 News segment featuring Jo Ann Hattner.
 CBS5 San Francisco Aired on Saturday, Apr 16, 2011.

 Keep your colon healthy with the right foods.
 MiamiHerald.com.
 Friday, 03.11.11 Lidia Dinkova.
-Link

 "Greens predominate a high-fiber diet.
 According to Hattner, artichokes, asparagus, leeks and dandelion greens are considered “prebiotic stars’’ along with bananas, onions, garlic and Jerusalem artichokes."

-SuperKids Nutrition interview with Jo Ann Hattner Link
+SuperKids Nutrition interview with Jo Ann Hattner

 We spoke with nutrition expert Jo Ann Tatum Hattner, MPH, RD to hear why probiotics should be included in a child’s diet.
 Based on her pediatric practice and current research from her book Gut Insight, you’ll learn just how easy it is for your children to reap the health benefits for their growing immune systems.